Eastern Air Command (India): Activities and responsibilities

 The Eastern Air Command has a specific mandate both during peace and war.
 In war situations, the command is tasked to conduct counter air operations and provides offensive air support to Army and Para-Military Forces.
 In peace, the command swings into action whenever there is a natural calamity.
 It was extensively involved in relief operations in the aftermath of the supercyclone in Orissa and has provided relief supplies during floods in Assam and Arunachal Pradesh.

 The command has three broad spheres of activity - operations, maintenance and administration.
 The fighter squadrons under the Eastern Air Command are equipped with MiG variants, and pilots are under continuous training for operational flying.

 At Tezpur, located on the northern bank of the Brahmaputra in Upper Assam, newly commissioned ab-initio fighter pilots undergo fighter pilot training and on successful completion get inducted into various fighter squadrons in IAF.
-Majority of the fighter fleet of Eastern Air Command consists of MiG-21 and the MiG-27 (Bahadur).
+Majority of the fighter fleet of Eastern Air Command consisted of MiG-21 and the MiG-27 (Bahadur), before their retirement and replacement by SU-30MKIs and Dassault Rafales.

 The transport aircraft and helicopter of the Eastern Air Command are critical in the North-East India.
 The topography in the hill regions restrict the construction of a standard runway.
 Tribal settlements in places like Menchuha, Vijaynagar and Tuting in remote and inaccessible areas of Arunachal Pradesh totally depend on the aerial supply by the Air Force.
 They also depend on these aircraft to airlift their sick and ailing.
 The district headquarters at Anini, a conglomeration of about ten tribal settlements with a population of a couple of thousand in Arunachal Pradesh is the only one of its kind in the world which is totally air-maintained.

 Pilots operate from the advance landing grounds (ALG) with only one third of the length of a regular runway, having unique and uni-directional approach and take off requirements.
 This coupled with the vagaries of weather expects superior skills from the pilots and their navigators.
 Both man and machine are stretched to the limits of their capabilities.

 Helicopter operations also form a critical part of the responsibilities of the Easter Air Command.
 For the pilots who negotiate this remote and inaccessible terrain, the experience gained over the last five decades has been well assimilated.
 The contribution of Eastern Air Command in bringing relief and in aiding civilian population in times of calamity and strife is an unsung saga of commitment, daring and dedication.